 How long does it take to teach each lesson?

-The lessons are designed to be 30-60 minutes in length.
+The lessons are designed to be 30-45 minutes in length.
 We encourage teachers to adapt the lessons as necessary for their unique schedules, resources, and students.
-There are additional activity ideas provided for each lesson to enrich and extend each lesson.
+There are additional activity ideas provided for each lesson to enrich and extend each lesson for many additional lessons.

 How do I evaluate my students?

-Many lessons include student worksheets.
+Many lessons include student worksheets and assessment rubrics.
 Lesson evaluation methods are listed in each lesson.
-A comprehensive pre- and post-test is included.
+A comprehensive pre- and post-test is included and is encouraged for use.

 May I invite others to teach some of the lessons in my class?